ibouroum/ibouroum/README.md

 ### Talking about Personal Stuffs:

+**Currently I am actively looking for a new opportunity.**
 - 🔭 I have a bachelor's degree in mathematical and computer science
 - 🌱 I'm currently studying at 1337 School
 - 👯 I am a full stack web developer specializing in JavaScript frameworks.
 - 🥅 Passionate about the world of the web and new technologies.
+- Self-taught
+- Teamwork
+- Analytical skills
++ Strict
 ### Languages and Tools:

 <img align="left" alt="C" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/c/c.png" />